-Because of the component object model used by Tapestry, the framework knows exactly "where on the page" the removeAction component is.
-It uses this information to build an appropriate URL that references the removeAction component.
-If the user clicks the link, the framework will return the page containing the removeAction and inform the component to perform the desired action.
-The removeAction component can then remove the item from the shopping cart.
+Because of the component object model used by Tapestry, the framework knows exactly "where on the page" the remove component is.
+It uses this information to build an appropriate URL that references the remove component.
+If the user clicks the link, the framework will inform the component to perform the desired action.
+The remove component can then remove the item from the shopping cart.